 For the 2024 update, the Brown University School of Public Health Center for Evidence Synthesis in Health was contracted to update the systematic evidence review and provide expertise in guideline development methodology.
-The Brown ERT consisted of a senior physician-methodologist who led the ERT for
+The Brown ERT consisted of a senior physician-methodologist who led the ERT for the KDIGO 2012 Clinical Practice Guideline for Glomerulonephritis, an adult nephrologist, and a librarianmethodologist, all with expertise in evidence synthesis and guideline development, including for KDIGO guidelines.
+Cochrane Kidney and Transplant was contracted to conduct systematic evidence review and provide expertise in guideline development methodology for the 2021 guideline.

 Defining scope and topics and formulating key clinical questions.
 Due to resourcing and the probability of practicechanging studies, clinical questions on effectiveness and safety of interventions included in the guideline update were limited to RCTs.
 Guideline topics and clinical questions focusing on nonrandomized studies were not included in the guideline update (Supplementary Table S1).
 The guideline Work Group, with assistance from the ERT, determined the overall scope of the guideline.
-A preliminary list of topics and key clinical questions was informed by the previous KDIGO guideline.77 The majority of clinical questions for this guideline were based upon RCTs to avoid bias by design.
+A preliminary list of topics and key clinical questions was informed by the previous KDIGO guideline.
+The majority of clinical questions for this guideline were based upon RCTs to avoid bias by design.
 Clinical questions adhered to the population, intervention, comparator, outcomes, and study design (PICOD) format (a list of critical and important outcomes was compiled after voting from the Work Group [Table 1]).
 Clinical questions were mapped to existing Cochrane Kidney and Transplant systematic reviews.
 These systematic reviews were updated accordingly.
 For clinical questions that did not map to any Cochrane Kidney and Transplant systematic reviews, de novo systematic reviews were undertaken.
-The previous guideline was reviewed to ensure all identified studies were included in the evidence review.77 Details of the PICOD questions and associated Cochrane Kidney and Transplant systematic reviews are provided in Table 2.80
+The previous guideline was reviewed to ensure all identified studies were included in the evidence review.
+Details of the PICOD questions and associated Cochrane Kidney and Transplant systematic reviews are provided in Table 2.

-All evidence reviews were conducted in accordance with the Cochrane Handbook, 81 and guideline development adhered to the standards of GRADE (Grading of Recommendations, Assessment, Development, and Evaluation).
-82
+All evidence reviews were conducted in accordance with the Cochrane Handbook, and guideline development adhered to the standards of GRADE (Grading of Recommendations, Assessment, Development, and Evaluation).